CharlesTaylor7/trendy-philosophy/README.md

 - Test capacity of browser
 - Figure out time to load

+## Measurements
+- 100 records takes about 24.7 kB

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).